Grayfoox/unnamed-space-game/design.md

    - allows "overtake" over forgotten/abbadoned planets, allows for simple-yet-deep resource management on who and where pressure politically even in time of peace.
  - capturing/fighting
    - now - same as in neptune. higer number win, defender shoots first
-   - later - simple rock-paper-scissors ships to tie-in small bonus/lore/counterplays etc.
+   - (very later) - simple rock-paper-scissors ships to tie-in small bonus/lore/counterplays etc.
    - even later - endless space "card strategy" system, every fleet would have a "strategy" picked from available imperium list of strategies, making small changes to fleet behaviour that are very slow and hard to change
      - things like "first strike - first round 30% more dmg , bunkerbuster - takes iniciative first againist def fleet, shield gating - if fleet would be destroyed last round, negate the damage once" etc.
      - make the simple one first ofc.